yoannisj/vaikai-website/readme.md

 Additionally, you can use the `--watch` flag when developing.
 This will update js and css assets whenever you edit the source files in the `src` folder.

-**Note**: for now `--watch` doesn't look for changes in the `src/content`.
+**Note**: for now `--watch` doesn't look for changes in the `src/content` folder.
 This will be fixed soon but in the mean time you need to re-run `gulp build --dev --watch` whenever you change the content files.

-**Note**: for now there is a bug with `--watch` that prevents images resized inside of the templates to be copied inside the 'www' folder.
-This means these images won't load inside the browser.
+**Note**: for now there is a bug with `--watch` that prevents images resized  in the templates to be copied to the 'www' folder.
+This means they won't load in the browser correctly.
 This will be fixed soon but in the meantime you can run `gulp assets --dev` and then re-run `gulp build --dev --watch` to work around the issue.

 ### Update production website